-The long-term investment objective of the Trust is to serve participants in providing for their retirement healthcare benefit needs.
+The long-term investment objective of the Trust is to serve the operational needs of the School.
 The goal of the Trust is to use both active and passive management strategies to invest in funds and individual securities.

-The Trust will seek to achieve growth equal to the actuarial return on assets assumption while preserving capital.
+The Trust will seek to achieve a balance between income and growth while preserving capital.
 Each investment transaction shall seek to avoid losses from securities defaults or erosion of market value.
-Fixed income securities will be utilized to assist in mitigating sequence of return risk of equities.
+Fixed income securities will be primary in providing income while mitigating risk.
 Duration and credit risk will be monitored amongst fixed income investments.
+Equity and alternative investments will provide opportunity for income enhancement and growth.

-Liquidity concerns will be addressed such that the investment portfolio shall maintain sufficient liquidity to meet all cash requirements reasonably anticipated over the upcoming 12 months.
+Liquidity concerns will be addressed such that the investment portfolio shall maintain sufficient liquidity to meet all cash requirements reasonably anticipated over a 36 month period.

-The investment portfolio shall be designed to attain the assumed actuarial rate of return over a full market cycle (120 months).
-The portfolio will consider the Trust's investment risk, liquidity needs and costs.
+The portfolio shall be designed to provide an appropriate level of income and growth given the economic environment and anticipated liquidity needs when each investment is made.
+Fixed income asset classes under consideration are stable value, investment grade and U.S. Treasury bonds, high quality core bond, and structured credit.
+Equity of a defensive or value style orientation can provide an illiquidity premium over the fixed income investments.
+Alternative investments that provide alpha over short duration Treasuries may be included.
+Overall the Trust portfolio is expected to have a level of risk on par with a balanced fund of high-quality bonds and defensive equities.
+The portfolio will consider the Trust's investment risk and liquidity needs and costs.
 Recognizing that occasional losses due to market volatility are inevitable, each investment must be considered within the context of the overall portfolio's investment return, provided that adequate diversification has been achieved.